InfluxGraph/influxgraph/README.rst

 TTL configuration for memcache as shown in `Full Configuration Example`_ is only for `/metrics/find` endpoint with `/render` endpoint TTL being set to the group by interval used.

-For example, for a query spanning 24hrs, a group by interval of 1 min is used by default.
-TTL for memcache is set to 1 min for that data.
+For example, for a query spanning twenty-four hours, a group by interval of one minute is used by default.
+TTL for memcache is set to one minute for that query.

-For a query spanning 1 month, a 15min interval is used by default.
-TTL is also set to 15min for that data.
+For a query spanning one month, a fifteen minute group by interval is used by default.
+TTL is also set to fifteen minutes for that query.

 Calculated intervals
 --------------------

-A data `group by` interval is automatically calculated depending on the date/time range of the query.
-This keeps data size tolerable regardless of query date/time range size and speeds up graph generation for large date/time ranges.
+A data ``group by`` interval is automatically calculated depending on the date/time range of the query.
+This keeps data size in check regardless of query date/time range size and speeds up graph generation for large ranges.

 Default configuration mirrors what `Grafana`_ uses with the native InfluxDB API.

-Overriding the automatically calculated interval is supported via the optional ``deltas`` configuration.
+Overriding the automatically calculated intervals can be done via the optional ``deltas`` configuration.
 See `Full Configuration Example`_ file for all supported configuration options.

+Unlike other Graphite compatible data stores, InfluxDB queries aggregate data on query, not on ingestion.
+Queries made by InfluxGraph are therefore always aggregation queries with a group by clause.

 Users that wish to retrieve all, non-aggregated, data points regardless of date/time range are advised to query `InfluxDB`_ directly.